EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/public.files/emberos/ember-docs/README.md

 Go to https://hostname.local:8001, and ignore the security warnings you will get(You're on a private network, right?)

 You can now use it as any other Kaithem instance.
 Look at the example module to get started.
-Anything you create gets saved back to that /sketch partition.
+Anything you create gets saved back to /home/pi/kaithem.

-Note: This now runs as pi, not root.
-The old /sketch/kaithem/ is still the storage dir, but it is bound to /pi/kaithem/ to make it acessible.

 ### Firewalling
-ssh/**

-EmberOS uses firewalld.
+mberOS uses firewalld.

 #### The Public Zone(Dofferent than the defaults!)
 The ranges used by Yggdrasil and CJDNS are mapped to the public zone which blocks almost everything incoming, including SSH(Some other setups default to allowing SSH, we don't, because raspbian has a default password).